sedvik/cv-project/README.md

 1. Application development using React
 2. Use of React state and props
-3. Separating an application into relatively small (sometimes reusable) components
+3. Separating an application into relatively small/reusable components
 4. create-react-app use and deployment practice
+5. React useState hook

 ## Application Details
 This application allows a user to input resume information into 3 main sections: